StackVista/stackstate-docs/setup/otel/languages/node.js.md

 For more details please refer to the [Open Telemetry documentation](https://opentelemetry.io/docs/languages/js/automatic/).

 {% hint style="warning" %}
-The auto instrumentation, configured via environment variables, only supports traces.
-At least until this [Open Telemetry issue](https://github.com/open-telemetry/opentelemetry-js/issues/4551) is resolved.
+The auto instrumentation configured via environment variables only supports traces until this [Open Telemetry issue](https://github.com/open-telemetry/opentelemetry-js/issues/4551) is resolved.
 To enable metrics from the automatic instrumentation code changes are needed.
 Please follow the instructions in the [Open Telemetry documentation](https://opentelemetry.io/docs/languages/js/exporters/#usage-with-nodejs) to make these changes.
 {% endhint %}

 ## Manual instrumentation